Soundbendor/opera-sentiment/README.md

 2. pre-trim the data (clear all the silence in the begining or end) using `pretrim.py`
 3. trim the data using `trim.py`
 4. generate tf record (for the whole dataset) using `record_gen.py`
-5. combine folds for cross validation
+5. combine folds for cross validation:
-  1) use `xvalid_split.py` to split data into folds and save them into local by running it
+    1. use `xvalid_split.py` to split data into folds and save them into local by running it
-  2) change the parameter in  `xvalid_load.py` to choose from load folds from local or generate a new one, but DO NOT run this script.
+    2. change the parameter in  `xvalid_load.py` to choose from load folds from local or generate a new one, but DO NOT run this script.
 6. load folds, train model, and evaluate in `xvalid.py`